rrwick/Filtlong/README.md

 * `--length_weight 10`<br>
 A length weight of 10 (instead of the default of 1) makes read length the most important factor when choosing the best reads.
 * `--split 1000`<br>
-By using a larger split value, Filtlong is less likely to split a read.
+By using a larger split value, we make Filtlong less likely to split a read.
 This helps to keep the output reads on the long side.

-The resulting 500 Mbp of reads are now mostly over 20 kbp, though some have mediocre identity:
 <p align="center"><img src="misc/example_commands_4_length_priority.png" alt="length_priority" width="400"></p>
+The read length N50 is now a whopping 43,877 bp.
+Since read quality has less weight, the N50 identity has dropped to 87.89% (still better than the original unfiltered reads).

 ### Quality priority